Commercial Letter of Intent to Lease

 Purpose of a Letter of Intent

 A letter of intent to lease is used to discuss the terms of a rental arrangement before signing a binding contract.
-Its contents can be negotiated until both parties are satisfied, after which the letter will act as the foundation for the final lease agreement.
+The provisions can be negotiated until both parties are satisfied, after which the letter will act as the foundation for the final lease agreement.

 Benefits of a Letter of Intent

-Whether it’s written after an initial viewing of a commercial property or towards the final stages of a lease negotiation, a letter of intent can help the parties in the following ways:
+A letter of intent can help create a smoother real estate transaction, whether it’s written after an initial viewing of a commercial property or during the final stages of a lease negotiation.

-• Documentation – It offers a quick and simple way to record the basic conditions of a potential lease agreement.
+• Documentation – Offers a quick and simple way to record the basic conditions of a potential lease agreement.

-• Builds trust – It promotes a relationship of trust and credibility between the parties.
+• Trust – Promotes a relationship of trust and credibility between the parties.

-• Helps avoid disputes – It outlines the parties’ rights and obligations, which can help reduce the possibility of costly legal disputes.
+• Disputes – Outlines the parties’ rights and obligations, which can help reduce the possibility of costly legal disputes.

-• Demonstrates commitment – It indicates that the lease applicant should be taken seriously as a potential tenant.
+• Commitment – Indicates that the lease applicant should be taken seriously as a potential tenant.

 When to Use